 There are 4 main types of material to choose from when considering which material is best for your bikepacking frame.

-Titanium bike frames are made from a titanium alloy, a very light but strong material.
+Titanium bike frames are made from titanium alloy, a very light but strong material.
 It is resistant to corrosion, non-toxic, and has the highest strength-to-density ratio of all metals (which is one of the reasons it has been used in the aerospace industry for so many years).
 Titanium bike frames were first produced in the 1980s but quickly fell out of fashion due to the high price of producing them.
 In recent years though, new production techniques have been developed that make titanium bike parts more affordable than ever.

 Steel bike frames are made from a steel alloy of iron and carbon, with small amounts of other elements added for strength and corrosion resistance.
 Steel is often categorized by its “alloying” elements, with the traditional type of steel used for bike frames being “mild steel” (also known as low-carbon steel).
 In recent years, “Chromoly steel”, a different subtype of steel has become popular, as it is stronger and more durable, weight for weight, than the traditional mild carbon steel used for bike frames.
-Steel used to be the most common frame material for bikes generally, however, in recent years this has been overtaken by aluminum.
+Steel used to be the most common frame material for bikes generally, however, in recent years this has been overtaken by aluminium.

 A very general summary